Chris-Bortel/Reading-Notes/class02.md

   ### Take away
   There are a bunch of different tags that are used to modify the text of a webpage.
 This allows us to emphasize portions of the page and declare others as supporting content.

-- Bold, italix, emphasis
+- Bold, italic, emphasis
 -Structural and semantic markup

 ************
 *************

-## Chapter 10: Ch.10 “Introducing CSS” (pp.226-245)
+## Chapter 10: “Introducing CSS” (pp.226-245)
-CSS is what makes your page atractive, it gives design to the html.
+CSS is what makes your page attractive, it gives design to the html.
 ### CSS works if of HTML elements
-- Css works by associating rules with HTMl elements
+- Css works by associating rules with HTML elements
   - Css rule - has two parts: a selector and a declaration.
     - Selector - grabs the element to be styled
     - Declaration - This is what is styling the element.